ah5ive/park-react-app/README.md

 <li>CSS are refactor for responsive change in media query</li>
 </ol>

-**Note: API call at Data.gov.sg are only allow to call at an interval of 1 min.
+**Note: API call at Data.gov.sg are only allow to call at an interval of 1 min.<br/>
 *** Redux is not used to store the state.